 Inquiry based science program with grade appropriate kits; hands-on units based on National Science standards.
 Science programs teach physical, earth, life, and health sciences through science texts, videos, computer resources, and field trips.
 We have a major emphasis on scientific inquiry, including process skills and the scientific method.

-All grades have Physical Education, Library/Media, Computer Skills, Art and Music (Kodaly).
+All grades have Physical Education, Library/Media, Computer Skills (grades 1-5), Art and Music (Kodaly).

 Art and Music have coordinated curricula on a five year cycle, running from the Medieval era through the 20th century.